-10 Power Supply Recommendations
+9 Power Supply Recommendations

-Figure 9 depicts an example power connections diagram for the DS110DF410.
+Figure 9 depicts an example power connections diagram for the DS100DF410.
 The supply (VDD) and ground (GND) Pins should be connected to power planes routed on adjacent layers of the printed circuit board.
 The layer thickness of the dielectric should be minimized so that the VDD and GND planes create a low inductance supply with distributed capacitance.
 Second, careful attention to supply bypassing through the proper use of bypass capacitors is required.
-A $0.1\mu F$ bypass capacitor should be connected to each VDD Pin such that the capacitor is placed as close as possible to the DS110DF410.
+A 0.1-uF bypass capacitor should be connected to each VDD Pin such that the capacitor is placed as close as possible to the DS100DF410.
 Smaller body size capacitors can help facilitate proper component placement.
-Additionally, capacitor with capacitance in the range of $1~\mu F$ to $10~\mu F$ should be incorporated in the power supply bypassing design as well.
-These capacitors can be either tantalum or an ultra-low ESR ceramic.
+Additionally, capacitor with capacitance in the range of 1 μF to 10 μF should be incorporated in the power supply bypassing design as well.
+These capacitors can be either tantalum or an ultralow ESR ceramic.

 Figure 9.
-Example Power Connections Diagram for the DS110DF410
+Example Power Connection

-11 Layout
+10 Layout

-11.1 Layout Guidelines
+10.1 Layout Guidelines

-The CML inputs and outputs have been optimized to work with interconnects using a controlled differential impedance of $100~\Omega$.
+The CML inputs and outputs have been optimized to work with interconnects using a controlled differential impedance of 100 Ω .
 It is preferable to route differential lines exclusively on one layer of the board, particularly for the input traces.
 The use of vias should be avoided if possible.
 If vias must be used, they should be used sparingly and must be placed symmetrically for each side of a given differential pair.
 Whenever differential vias are used the layout must also provide for a low inductance path for the return currents as well.
 Route the differential signals away from other signals and noise sources on the printed circuit board.
 See AN-1187 Leadless Leadframe Package (LLP) Application Report (SNOA401) for additional information on QFN (WQFN) packages.

-11.2 Layout Example
+10.2 Layout Example